hailieyulingchen/ecommerce-order-customer-analytics/README.md

 ## Project Overview

+E-commerce companies generate large amounts of transactional and customer behavior data every day.
+Analyzing this data can help businesses understand sales performance, customer purchasing behavior, and product trends to support decision-making.

-This project analyzes e-commerce sales, customer behavior, payment methods, and product category performance using SQL and Tableau.
+This project analyzes e-commerce orders, payments, and product categories using SQL and Tableau.

-The goal is to transform raw transactional data into business insights through data cleaning, SQL analysis, and interactive dashboard visualization.
+The goal is to transform raw transactional data into actionable business insights through data processing, SQL analysis, and interactive dashboard visualization.

 ## Tools Used
 - SQL (DB Browser for SQLite)